 That’s it!
 Knights of the Round maybe somewhat surprisingly takes the top spot.
 But if you read the full review on the game it is properly justified there so take a look if you have the time.

-Secret of Mana just didn’t make the list because like I said it has too many flaws and of course the competition is fierce and Secret of Mana 2 just totally eclipses it in every way and it deserves to be there even though it was only released in Japan.
+Secret of Mana just didn’t make the list because like I said it has too many flaws and of course the competition is fierce.
+Secret of Mana 2 just eclipses it in every way in our opinion and it deserves to be there even though it was only released in Japan.

 Other games I have probably played just didn’t make it.
 Go ahead and make your case of what game you think should be on the list!